top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/2_2_1_wheel_calibration.md

     duckiebot $ rosservice call /![robot name]/inverse_kinematics_node/set_gain -- ![gain value]

-Test your Duckiebot for different values of the gain parameter.
+Test the Duckiebot for different values of the gain parameter.

+Doubt: @liampaull What is the correct value to use for the gain? -AC

 ### Store the calibration